canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q7/QuestionText.md

     - a `toString` method which returns the string `"The total amount is $x"` where x is the sum of money that we have in dollors.
     - All of these methods are visible from other classes.
+    - All of the `set` methods must not return anything.